walterfreeman/music/syllabus.md

 Attendance will count double on days when students are giving presentations, in order to ensure that your classmates benefit from a robust audience.
 (Those of us who are performers know how disappointing it is to sing for an empty house!)

+Students missing class for medical or professional reasons should contact me in advance with an explanation to be given an excused absence.

 **Hands-on projects:** During the semester I will ask you to do projects involving measuring things.
 Sometimes we will do this in class; sometimes we will do this by traveling somewhere (like Hendricks Chapel) as